-The Seraphim's position is flying above God's throne, unlike the Cherubim who are beside/around it.
-Their primary duty is to constantly glorifying and praising God with the eternal song "Holy, holy, holy is the LORD Almighty; the whole earth is full of his glory."
+4:80 ...and they rest not day and night, saying, Holy, holy, holy, Lord God Almighty, which was, and is, and is to come.
+So, the four beasts' primary duty is to constantly glorify and praise God with the eternal song "Holy, holy, holy is the LORD Almighty; the whole earth is full of his glory."
 John's vision shows us that all of nature owes its worship to God, both animal and man.
 They seem to be in motion, moving through every place.
-The four beasts are similar in their wings.
 Their wings would emphasize their quickness and availability in service to the One sitting on the throne.
 We can also say that this is very much like Ezekiel's description (Ezk.10:5) of the cherubs moving around the throne of God.
 John's object is to show that the six wings in each did not interfere with that which he had before declared, namely, that they were "full of eyes before and behind."
-The eyes were round the outside of each wing, and up the inside of each when half expanded, and of the part of body in that inward recess.
-These creatures swiftly have constant observance and knowledge of the affairs of the earth on behalf of God, plus their spiritual perception of God's governmental purposes and acts.

-4:8b ...and they rest not day and night, saying, Holy, holy, holy, Lord God Almighty, which was, and is, and is to come: They stand for all that God is.
 Their praise and worship never ends.
 Untiring and without interruption, they worship, ascribing the Triune God.
 Worship is going on!
 This is true worship.
 Remember, there is no night in heaven.
-The word "holy" is three times used here, as by the seraphim in (Isaiah 6:3).
-The triple "Holy, Holy, Holy" also speaks of the Trinity.
-Worship is a complete investment of your entire self.
-Worship is seeing God in His holiness, acknowledging that He is so far and above us; the One who created us, that it would be sin not to fall prostrate in reverence.
+The word "holy" is used three times here.
+The triple "Holy, Holy, Holy" also speaks of the "Trinity."

+Worship is to be a complete investment of our entire self.
+Worship is seeing God in His holiness, acknowledging that He is so far and above us; the One who created us, that it would be a sin not to fall prostrate in reverence.
 The cherubim act as guardian spirits.
-The four beasts declare "holy, holy, holy, that the Lord God is Almighty, the One who has His hand on everything; which was and is and is to come."
-This repeats another idea from Revelation 1:8, and refers to God's eternal Being.
+The four beasts declare "holy, holy, holy; that the Lord God is Almighty, the One who has His hands on everything; which was and is and is to come."
+This last part is also from Revelation 1:8, and refers to God's eternal Being.
 It translates the thought behind the meaning of the name "Yahweh."
-Nothing is broken, no pauses; just steady flow of praise and worship.
+There is a steady flow of praise and worship, nothing broken and no pauses.
 Can you imagine?
 What an indictment against man!
 How little we praise and worship God-I mean, truly praise and worship Him.